hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 of a container had been reviewed.

-Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values
+Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values.

 When updating the custom meta data of a container, you must specifiy *all* of the meta data in the request.
 For example, if you plan to use X-Container-Meta-One and X-Container-Meta_Two, both must be specified in a single request.
 If you did two requests, one setting X-Container-Meta-One and the second setting X-Container-Meta-Two, when you later do a HEAD operations, only X-Container-Meta-Two would exist.